CharlesCarley/Cloud/README.md

 # CustomCloud

-CustomCloud is a collection of tools and libraries that allows a  movable cloud which can be set up on a local computer, virtual machine, or remote server.
+CustomCloud is a collection of tools and libraries that allows a movable cloud, which can be set up on a local computer, virtual machine, or remote server.

-_This project is still largely unfinished, and should be kept private.
-Not just because it shows how ambitiously mediocre I am, but it's unfinished.
-I'm out of time to work on it, so I'm making it public because it shows some database / REST experience.
-(Even though primitive at best)_
+_This project is still largely unfinished.
+I'm out of time to work on it, so I'm making it public because it shows some database / REST experience._

 ## Architectural overview

-The basic idea for this design is be able to define specific types and properties that should be persisted in both local and external databases.
-The primary goal is to make the database easy to manage under two use cases. __Case 1:__ _It is being developed and changes to it's structure happen frequently._ __Case 2:__ _After an idea has been developed and something new needs to be added in order to extend functionality._
+The primary goal is to make the database easy to manage under two use cases.

+__Case 1:__ _It is being developed and changes to it's structure happen frequently._
+__Case 2:__ _After an idea has been developed and something new needs to be added in order to extend functionality._

-The solution implemented here for both cases is to isolate a core data API then generate the backend database functionality.
+The solution implemented here, is to isolate a core API then generate the backend database functionality.

 __Overview__